justincpresley/go-cobs/USE.md

 ## Configuration

 The following are variables of the `Config` structure.
 All variables are applicable to all types.
+If you are frightened by the options, feel free to use the suggested defaults or create an empty structure (which acts like a very simple implementation).

 * [X] **SpecialByte**:
   * Description: The particular byte value to be "encoded away".